 - How will this reflect on how we value our employees?

-We’re watching a number of themes in the protective intelligence space play out before us.
-A simple way to view it is as a bridging between the tradecraft of two generations: the experienced generation that developed the tested, foundational ideas of protective intelligence, with the younger generation that has increasingly incorporated the use of data & technology to solve protective intelligence challenges.
+We’re watching a number of themes in the corporate security space play out before us.
+A simple way to view it is as bridging between the tradecraft of two generations: the experienced generation that developed the tested, foundational ideas of corporate security, with the younger generation that has increasingly incorporated the use of data & technology to solve corporate security challenges.